Backmasking: Music

-The first line may refer to former lead singer Syd Barrett, who is thought to have had a nervous breakdown years earlier.

 In "Weird Al" Yankovic's "Nature Trail to Hell", from 1984's "Weird Al" Yankovic in 3-D, Yankovic's backmasked voice declares that "Satan eats Cheez Whiz".
 Another early example can be found on the J. Geils Band track "No Anchovies, Please", from 1980s album Love Stinks.
 The message, disguised as a foreign-sounding language spoken under the narration, is, "It doesn't take a genius to tell the difference between chicken shit and chicken salad."
-Belgian act Poésie Noire included a satirical backmasked message on their 1988 album Tetra saying "You fucking asshole, play the record in the normal way".
-Tenacious D includes the backmasked message "Eat Donkey Crap" at the end of "Karate" from their self-titled first album.

 After being accused of Satanic backmasking, Styx included an actual backmasked message in Kilroy Was Here: "Annuit cœptis, Novus ordo seclorum".

 Electric Light Orchestra and Styx, following their involvement in the 1980s backmasking controversy, released songs that parody the allegations made against them.
 ELO, after being accused of Satanic backmasking on their 1974 album Eldorado, included backmasked messages in two songs on their next album, 1975's Face the Music.
 "Down Home Town" begins with a voice twice repeating (in reverse) "Face the mighty waterfall".
 And the opening instrumental "Fire On High" contains the backmasked message "The music is reversible, but time is not.
 Turn back!
 Turn back!
 Turn back!
 Turn back!".
 In 1983, ELO released an entire album, Secret Messages, in response to the controversy.
 Among the many backmasked messages on the album are: "Welcome to the big show" (2x); "Thank you for listening"; "Look out there's danger ahead"; "Hup two three four"; "Time After Time"; and "You're playing me backwards".
 Styx also released an album in response to allegations of Satanic backmasking: 1983's Kilroy Was Here, which deals with an allegorical group called the "Majority for Musical Morality" that outlaws rock music.
 A sticker on the album cover contains the message, "By order of the Majority for Musical Morality, this album contains secret backward messages", and the song "Heavy Metal Poisoning" does in fact contain the backmasked Latin words "Annuit cœptis, Novus ordo seclorum" ("[God] has favored our undertakings; a new order for the ages")—part of the Great Seal which encircles the pyramid on the back of the American dollar bill.